Australian Certified Organic certification covers producers, processors, wholesalers, packers, retailers and restaurants.

 To comply with these new laws, the current “Australian Certified Organic” logo will only be available for use on products that meet the Federal Government’s new “Australian” standard.
 That is, a product must be 100% Australian; this means grown, produced and packed in Australia with no aspect of its composition, ingredients or processing coming from or taking place outside of Australia.

-For all other certified products that do not meet these criteria, ACO developed the ACO Certified Organic logo.
+For all other certified products that do not meet this criteria, AO developed the Certified Organic logo.
 This meets the requirements of the word “Australian” not being included on the organic certification logo for products that contain imported ingredients or are sourced/produced/processed overseas.

 More information about the changes can be found in the Federal Government’s communique here.